Kotlin/dokka/docs/topics/runners/cli.md

 }
 ```

-With the GFM plugin in the `pluginsClasspath`, the CLI runner generates documentation in GFM output format.
+With the GFM plugin passed to `pluginsClasspath`, the CLI runner generates documentation in the GFM output format.
-No further action is needed.

 For more information, see [Markdown](markdown.md) and [Javadoc](javadoc.md#generating-javadoc-documentation).

-## Command line arguments
+## Command line options

-To see a list of all possible command line arguments for the nested `-sourceSet` configuration, run:
+To see the list of all possible command line options and their detailed description, run:

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar -help
 ```

-Summary:
+Short summary:

 - `-moduleName` -> Name of the project/module.
 - `-moduleVersion` -> Documented version.
 - `-outputDir` -> Output directory path, `./dokka` by default.
 - `-sourceSet` -> Configuration for a Dokka source set.
-Contains nested configuration.
+Contains nested configuration options.
 - `-pluginsConfiguration` -> Configuration for Dokka plugins.
 - `-pluginsClasspath` -> List of jars with Dokka plugins and their dependencies.
 Accepts multiple paths separated by semicolons.
 - `-offlineMode` -> Whether to resolve remote files/links over network.
 - `-failOnWarning` -> Whether to fail documentation generation if Dokka has emitted a warning or an error.
-- `-delayTemplateSubstitution` -> Delay substitution of some elements.
+- `-delayTemplateSubstitution` -> Whether to delay substitution of some elements.
 Used in incremental builds of
-   multimodule projects.
+   multi-module projects.
-- `-noSuppressObviousFunctions` -> Whether to suppress obvious functions such as inherited from `kotlin.Any`
+- `-noSuppressObviousFunctions` -> Whether to suppress obvious functions such as those inherited from `kotlin.Any`
   and `java.lang.Object`.
 - `-includes` -> Markdown files that contain module and package documentation.
 Accepts multiple values separated by
   semicolons.
 - `-suppressInheritedMembers` -> Whether to suppress inherited members that aren't explicitly overridden in a
   given class.
-- `-globalPackageOptions` -> Global list of package configurations in format
+- `-globalPackageOptions` -> Global list of package configuration options in format
   `"matchingRegex,-deprecated,-privateApi,+warnUndocumented,+suppress;+visibility:PUBLIC;..."`.
   Accepts multiple values separated by semicolons.
 - `-globalLinks` -> Global external documentation links in format `{url}^{packageListUrl}`.
   Accepts multiple values separated by `^^`.
 - `-globalSrcLink` -> Global mapping between a source directory and a Web service for browsing the code.
   Accepts multiple paths separated by semicolons.
-- `-helpSourceSet` -> Prints help for nested `-sourceSet` configuration.
+- `-helpSourceSet` -> Prints help for the nested `-sourceSet` configuration.
 - `-loggingLevel` -> Logging level, possible values: `DEBUG, PROGRESS, INFO, WARN, ERROR`.
 - `-help, -h` -> Usage info.

-#### Source set arguments
+#### Source set options

-You can also see short descriptions for nested `-sourceSet` configuration:
+To see the list of command line options for the nested `-sourceSet` configuration, run:

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar -sourceSet -help